MicrosoftDocs/sql-docs/azure-sql/database/network-access-controls-overview.md

 You can use the following network access controls to selectively allow access to a database via **the public endpoint**:

-- **IP based firewall rules**: Use this feature to explicitly allow connections from a specific IP address, for example from on-premises machines or a range of IP addresses by specifying the start and end IP address.
+- **IP based firewall rules**: Use this feature to explicitly allow connections from a specific IP address.
+For example, from on-premises machines or a range of IP addresses by specifying the start and end IP address.

-- **Allow Azure services and resources to access this server**: When enabled, other resources within the Azure boundary, for example an Azure Virtual Machine, can access SQL Database
+- **Allow Azure services and resources to access this server**: When enabled, other resources within the Azure boundary can access SQL Database.
+For example, an Azure Virtual Machine can access the SQL Database resources.

 You can also allow **private access** to the database from [virtual networks](/azure/virtual-network/virtual-networks-overview) via:

-- **Virtual network firewall rules**: Use this feature to allow traffic from a specific virtual network within the Azure boundary
+- **Virtual network firewall rules**: Use this feature to allow traffic from a specific virtual network within the Azure boundary.

-- **Private Link**: Use this feature to create a private endpoint for [logical server in Azure](logical-servers.md) within a specific virtual network
+- **Private Link**: Use this feature to create a private endpoint for the [logical server in Azure](logical-servers.md) within a specific virtual network.

 > [!IMPORTANT]
 > This article does *not* apply to **SQL Managed Instance**.
 For more information about the networking configuration, see [connecting to Azure SQL Managed Instance](../managed-instance/connect-application-instance.md) .

 ## IP firewall rules

-Ip based firewall is a feature of the logical server in Azure that prevents all access to your server until you explicitly [add IP addresses](firewall-create-server-level-portal-quickstart.md) of the client machines.
+IP based firewall is a feature of the logical server in Azure that prevents all access to your server until you explicitly [add IP addresses](firewall-create-server-level-portal-quickstart.md) for the client machines.

 ## Allow Azure services

-By default during creation of a new logical server [from the Azure portal](single-database-create-quickstart.md), **Allow Azure services and resources to access this server** is unchecked and not enabled.
+By default, during creation of a new logical server [from the Azure portal](single-database-create-quickstart.md), **Allow Azure services and resources to access this server** is unchecked and not enabled.
 This setting appears when connectivity is allowed via public endpoint.

 You can also change this setting via the **Networking** setting after the logical server is created as follows:

 ![Screenshot of manage server firewall][2]

 When **Allow Azure services and resources to access this server** is enabled, your server allows communications from all resources inside the Azure boundary, **regardless of whether they are part of your subscription**.
 In many cases, enabling the setting is more permissive than what most customers want.
-You may want to uncheck this setting and replace it with more restrictive IP firewall rules or use one the options for private access.
+You might want to uncheck this setting and replace it with more restrictive IP firewall rules or use one the options for private access.

 > [!IMPORTANT]
 > Checking *Allow Azure services and resources to access this server* adds an IP based firewall rule with start and end IP address of 0.0.0.0